 The topography of Washington Grove provides a structure for analysis of the pollution associated with stormwater runoff.
-The Town is located at a high point between watersheds with all drainage from Town leading ultimately to the Potomac River via three distinct paths.
-Within Town, each of these paths includes Town-owned properties that absorb and initially filter the runoff.
+The Town is located at a high point between watersheds with all drainage from Town leading ultimately to the Potomac River and the Chesapeake Bay via three principal distinct paths.
+Within Town, each of these three paths includes Town-owned properties that absorb and initially filter the runoff. but do little or nothing to slow the flow of water and reduce erosion-induced sediment in the runoff.
+There is a fourth path, down Brown Street extended, which does have a county-mandated catch basin.
+Water from this basin also ends up in the Potomac River and the Bay via Rock Creek Park, but it flows through the Conservation Meadow instead of through the East Woods.

 1. Morgan Park/Oakmont Park/Muddy Branch - A number of years ago, the Town undertook an aggressive multi-species planting effort within the parkland between Brown Street and Railroad Street to jumpstart re-growth of woodlands in this former mowed portion of Morgan Park.
 Besides establishing a visual and noise buffer, the re-growth has successfully increased absorption of runoff from Brown Street and adjacent private properties.
 However, once the stormwater runoff leaves Morgan Park, there are significant hindrances to stormwater flow that need attention, all within County jurisdiction.
 First is the drainpipe under County-maintained Railroad Street-this needs to be replaced and lowered about 6 inches.
+Replacement of the drainage pipe under Railroad Street is included in New Mitigation Action 5.3.10 in the "Montgomery County Multi-jurisdictional Hazard Mitigation Plan 2018."

 Next is the larger drainpipe under the railroad tracks-where accumulated gravel and silt have filled about half of the pipe's diameter.
+Cleaning of the drainage pipe under the railroad itself also is included in New Mitigation Action 5.3.10 in the "Montgomery County Multi-jurisdictional Hazard Mitigation Plan 2018."

-Next, stormwater flow through the drainpipe under Oakmont Avenue and into County-owned Oakmont Park is hindered by the excessive accumulation of wood chips.
+Finally-Next, stormwater flow through the drainpipe under Oakmont Avenue and into County-owned Oakmont Park is hindered by the excessive accumulation of wood chips.
 These wood chips, dumped in the last decade in Oakmont Park by trucks of the Asplundh Corporation, have inhibited water flow and killed trees and other vegetation that should be helping to absorb and filter the runoff.
-Some cleanup of these drainpipes has been done over the years by Town volunteers, but much more work is needed by the County to restore flow capacity and filtering of this stormwater that drains into Muddy Branch.
+Some cleanup of these drainpipes has been done over the years by Town volunteers, but much more work is needed by the County to restore flow capacity and filtering of this stormwater that drains into Muddy Branch. \\\ Is this still true and relevant? \\\

 Underline: Indicates matter added to previous Master Plan.
-Page 75 DRAFT Dated 2017-12-18
+Page 78 DRAFT Dated 2017-12-18